-These Haida Hummingbird rings feature an original design in the Native Indian art style of Northwest coastal Haida people, created by Warren Smith at The Coast Handworks Co., a world-class engraver, scholar and expert in Heraldry, Calligraphy, Celtic scroll work and the Native formline art style of the Pacific Northwest.
+These Haida Hummingbird rings feature an original design in the Native art style of Northwest coastal Haida people, created by Warren Smith at The Coast Handworks Co., a world-class engraver, non-Native scholar and expert in Heraldry, Calligraphy, Celtic scroll work and the Native formline art style of the Pacific Northwest.

 Thick and heavy, each Haida Hummingbird Ring is cast from a hand-carved master that was created using traditional engraving tools and exceptionally deep carving techniques.
 The distinguished result is only possible by combining sophisticated hand craftsmanship with a fierce passion for elegant design in an exceedingly small space.
 The visible depth of carving is a direct result of 30 years of hand engraving experience and the adamant notion that if hand-engraved jewellery is to be worn proudly, it should be carved deeply.

 The Hummingbird ring is domed at the top, tapered to the bottom and entirely bordered by “rails” to frame and highlight the artwork.
 The traditional Haida crosshatching area is set well below the top surface to provide striking contrast of high relief.
-The inside of the ring is flat and bears the artist’s signature stamp.

 About Haida Hummingbird

 Abundant and bustling on the Pacific West Coast in Spring and Summer, the Hummingbird in Haida mythology is a symbol of health and healing as well as a literal messenger of joy and appreciation.
 Also known as Sah Sen, seeing a hummingbird before embarking on a journey or hunt is considered a very good omen as the fleet, colorful bird’s ability to fly in any direction or hover on the spot allows it to guide those on a literal or figurative journey, wait for them to catch up and even backtrack should travelers stray from the right path.